inside.ewu.edu

 OCTH 535S.
 OCCUPATIONAL PERFORMANCE AND MENTAL HEALTH: PAS.
 3 Credits.

-This course will focus on the provision of occupational performance, client-centered, recovery-based, and evidence-based approaches to occupational therapy in mental health.
-The course provides the learner with an opportunity to apply foundational skills in the evaluation, analysis and intervention planning critical to effective occupational therapy service provision for individuals with mental illness.
+Focuses on the provision of occupational performance, client-centered, recovery-based, and evidence-based approaches to occupational therapy in mental health.
+Provides the learner with an opportunity to apply foundational skills in the evaluation, analysis and intervention planning critical to effective occupational therapy service provision for individuals with mental illness.

 OCTH 536S.
 OCCUPATIONAL PERFORMANCE IN ADULTS: PAS.
 3 Credits.